An investment in the future

 Our program is an investment in educators’ careers, their communities, schools, and students.

-We believe there are no shortcuts to developing dedicated, culturally competent educators.
+We believe there are no shortcuts to developing dedicated, culturally responsive educators.

 Making it count

 We remain committed to making our program accessible and have a compilation of financial support, including grants, scholarships, and loan opportunities available to our teachers.
 We are also committed to ensuring that, by providing you with the best possible coaching and support, you get a return on your investment.
 You invest in us; we invest in you.

 Program Cost Estimator

 Black Educators Initiative (BEI) - Support Grant & Tuition Payment6

 American University tuition8

 Black Educators Initiative (BEI) - Support Grant & Tuition Payment10